Want your perfect workout program?

 Related: Barbell Deadlift Exercise Guide

-If you are using a straight bar path Smith machine, you can face either way and you will be working with a bar path that is natural for deadlifts, so win-win.
+2) Non-Angle Smith Machine: If you are using a straight bar path Smith machine, you can face either way.
+Again, this is ideal as the optimum bar path for a deadlift is straight up.

 Here’s step by step instructions: